shpml/fundamentals/05_chapter/09_cheatsheet.md

 # Navigation and Layout Cheat Sheet

 #### Navigation Bar
-* A section on a web page with links to other pages or parts of a site.
+* A section on a web page with links to other pages or parts of the site.
 It can appear as a vertical, horizontal, or alternatively styled block.

 #### Pseudo-class
 * A keyword added to selectors that indicates a particular condition of the element in which to apply CSS styling.
 For example, :hover will apply a style when a user hovers over the element specified by the selector.